DracoBlue/node-facebook-client/README.md

 ### FacebookClient#getAccessToken(access_params)

 Retrieving an AccessToken with the given parameters.
+You don't need to use this function if you used `FacebookClient#getSessionByRequestHeaders`.

     client.getAccessToken(access_params)(function(access_token, expires) {
         //